 Ph.D. in Economics: Course, Fees, Admission 2025, Syllabus, Entrance Exam, Top Colleges, Salary

-PhD in Economics is a doctoral course.
-Economics is the study of how society uses its finite resources.
+The term PhD stands for Doctor of Philosophy.
+PhD in Economics is the study of how society uses its finite resources.
 It is the study of patterns in this production and consumption to make predictions and assumptions about future trends and practices.
-A PhD is the highest academic qualification that can be acquired by a student.
-The term PhD stands for Doctor of Philosophy.
-A PhD grants the students a license to carry out independent research work or pursue a career in academia.
-There is no fixed duration to complete a PhD.
-The PhD course duration can range from 3 years to 6 years.
+A PhD is the highest academic qualification which can be acquired by a student.

 The PhD Economics eligibility criteria requires candidates who have completed their Master's degree.
-Students who have completed a 4-year Bachelor's degree (including 1 year of research) are also eligible to pursue PhD in Economics if they appear for UGC NET exam.
-While some institutes allow students from all disciplines to pursue PhD economics, many universities require candidates who have completed their degree in Economics or a related subject.
+Students who have completed a 4-year Bachelor's degree (including 1 year of research) are also eligible to pursue PhD in Economics.

-PhD in Economics Course Highlights
+PhD in Economics Course Details: Highlights

 The table below presents some of the important details related to PhD in Economics such as PhD in Economics full form, PhD in Economics course level, PhD in Economics duration, Top PhD in Economics entrance exams, PhD in Economics fees, PhD in Economics average salary, PhD in Economics recruiters, PhD in Economics job profiles and PhD in Economics colleges: